hopenjin/AI_Diabetes_Diagnosis_System/README.md

 This repo is the complete code implementation of our paper, AI-Powered Conversational Diabetes Diagnosis System.

 ## Repo introduction
-The repo includes the old code, and the final code of this project.
-Users only need the "local" file and "server" file for the system deployment.
+The repo includes the original code and the final code completion of this project.
+The users only need the "local" file and "server" file for the system deployment.

 ## How to use the repo?
 1. Download or fork the repo to your local device.